Mom & Baby Programs and Activities

 Click here to find your nearest library branch.

-The community centres in Toronto offer drop-in programs for babies and toddlers such as Indoor Play with Caregivers (1-5yrs), a 13 weeks program, free, drop in.
+The community centres in Toronto offer drop-in programs for babies and toddlers such as Indoor Play with Caregivers (1-5yrs), a 13 weeks program, and free drop-in.

 In addition, the centres offer programs for babies starting at 6 months such as Making Music with Caregivers (6-18 months).
 It’s not free, however, the cost is only $41 for 9 weeks, and will probably fit in most families’ budgets.